larrywalkerassociates/Analytical-Depletion-Function/Docs/Readme.md

 # Assumptions

-Analytical solutions to streamflow depletion can be imnplemented more quickly than numerical models based on software such as MODFLOW because they represent simplified representations of reality and bake in assumptions, depending on the equation used, such as constant stream
+Analytical solutions to streamflow depletion can be implemented more quickly than numerical models based on software such as MODFLOW because they represent simplified representations of reality and bake in assumptions, depending on the equation used, such as constant stream